 ECO 100 Introduction to Economics

 This course is a guide to economic literacy and the global economy in the 21st century.
 Students will be introduced to economic concepts and how these concepts can contribute to a better understanding of the world around us.
 Topics covered include how markets work, economic decision making, price determination, market structures and their impact on business behavior, business cycles, money creation and the banking system, economic stabilization policies and international trade.
 This course does not count towards the economics major.
 No prerequisite.
-Spring Term.
+Every other year.

 ECO 210 Introduction to Microeconomics

 An introduction to how individuals, firms and markets interact in determining the allocation of resources with applications of the economic theory of human behavior.
 No prerequisite.
 Open to all students.

 An introduction to national income theory, the process of the creation and control of the money supply, fiscal and monetary policy and international economics.
 No prerequisite.
 Open to all students.

 ECO 312 Economics of Labor

 A study of the market for labor services.
 Topics include wage determination, occupational and wage differentials, investments in human capital labor unions and collective bargaining as well as other market issues.
 Prerequisites: ECO 210, 211 and MTH 126 or 151 or equivalent.